 I have a secret Super Power: I am the only person in my house who knows how to do laundry.
 Oh, I wish this weren’t true, but no amount of written instructions, coaxing, bribing or threats has taught my family how to launder their own clothes.
-Here’s how I keep up, without going insane.
+Here’s how to keep up with the laundry, without going insane.
 (And for those who like visuals, there’s a free printable at the end.)

 Every hamper has a stain stick attached.
 I tie one end of a string to a Resolve Stain Stick, and the other to the hamper.
 As we undress, we check for and treat stains.
 This saves me a lot of headaches on Laundry Day.